-Initially, the minimum allowable standard – for public buildings – was FPF 100, although this was reduced to FPF 40.
+Initially, the minimum allowable standard – for public buildings – was FPF 100, although this was later reduced to FPF 40.
 The minimum standard for government buildings remained FPF 100.

 A glass skyscraper could, in fact, attain an adequate FPF level.
-The upper floors of a glass skyscraper could offer good fallout protection depending on the building’s distance from adjacent structures and the thickness of the roof slab.
+The upper floors of a skyscraper could offer good fallout protection depending on the building’s distance from adjacent structures and the thickness of the roof slab.
 In addition, the interior core of a glass skyscraper could offer good fallout protection if certain conditions were met.

 In practice, it was basements that were most commonly marked as fallout shelters.
-This was due to the mass of the foundations and backfill, as well as the distance from above-ground fallout.
+This was due to the mass of the foundations and backfill, as well as the distance from any above-ground fallout.

 Processing data from the survey: